 and that the island and Grand Hotel were the principal locations of the movie Somewhere in Time – an unsuccessful film in its initial release that’s now considered a cult classic.
 The hotel operates from the beginning of May to the last weekend in October and in 2023 would host the thirty-third annual Somewhere in Time weekend.
 For me, attending this weekend would provide the opportunity to fulfill a promise I made years ago to an important person no longer in my life so I booked the room.

-And then the Terps
+And then the Terps.

-Most people who know me know I’m a supporter of University of Maryland athletics.
+Most people who know me know I support University of Maryland athletics.
 As I’ve said on many occasions, “I’m not a sports fan.
 I’m a Maryland fan.”
 When I mentioned my plan for this weekend to a fellow Terps fan, he noted that Maryland’s volleyball team was scheduled to play at Michigan State and Michigan the following weekend.
 He neglected to remind me (and I forgot to check) that the Big Ten Field Hockey Tournament was also scheduled to be held at the University of Michigan on the same weekend as the volleyball games initially scheduled for Friday and Saturday November third and fourth.

 Aha!
 I thought.
 I’ll fly to Detroit on 26 October, stay on Mackinac Island Friday through Sunday, drive around Michigan for the week and be able to root on the Terps before returning home the following Sunday.
 Then, after booking all my flights, hotels, and rental car, Michigan moved the volleyball game from Saturday to Sunday because its football team was also playing a home game that Saturday.
 (Had I remembered about the field hockey event, I would have initially booked my return for Monday.
 I opted not to change my plans.)